MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **!exploitable Crash Analyzer**

 The !exploitable Crash Analyzer is a Windows debugger extensions that parses crash logs looking for unique issues.
-It also examines the type of crash and tries to determine if the error is something that could be exploited by a malicious hacker.
+It also examines the type of crash and tries to determine whether the error is something that could be exploited by a malicious hacker.

-Microsoft Security Engineering Center (MSEC), created the !exploitable crash analyzer.
-You can download the from codeplex. <http://msecdbg.codeplex.com/>
+Microsoft Security Engineering Center (MSEC), created the !exploitable Crash Analyzer.
+You can download the from codeplex: <http://msecdbg.codeplex.com/>.

-For more information, see this blog post: [!Exploitable crash analyzer version 1.6](https://blogs.microsoft.com/microsoftsecure/2013/06/13/exploitable-crash-analyzer-version-1-6/) and this Channel 9 video [!exploitable Crash Analyzer](https://channel9.msdn.com/blogs/pdcnews/bang-exploitable-security-analyzer).
+For more information, see [!Exploitable crash analyzer version 1.6](https://blogs.microsoft.com/microsoftsecure/2013/06/13/exploitable-crash-analyzer-version-1-6/) and the Channel 9 video [!exploitable Crash Analyzer](https://channel9.msdn.com/blogs/pdcnews/bang-exploitable-security-analyzer).

 **Security related debugger commands**